Happyr/TranslationBundle/README.md

 # Happyr Translation Bundle

-This bundle helps you to integrate with the Loco translation service.
+This bundle helps you to integrate with a third party translation service.
+The bundle has been focused to integrate to the [Loco](https://localise.biz) service.
 The key features of this bundle is:

-* Easy to download all translations from https://localise.biz
+* Easy to download all translations from
 * Support for multiple projects
 * Create new translation assets by the Symfony WebProfiler
 * Edit, flag and synchronize the translation via the Symfony WebProfiler